What is a Good Customer Attrition Rate

 Before we go any further, let’s get on the same page and define exactly what is and what isn’t a customer attrition rate.

-It’s easy to calculate your customer attrition rate.
+It’s easy to learn and calculate your particular attrition rate.
 Take a given sales period, like a business quarter.
 Subtract the number of customers you have at the end of the quarter from the number of customers you had at the beginning.
 Take that result and calculate it as a percentage of the number of customers you began with.

 For example, if you had one million customers in January, but ended the quarter with 800,000: